Cross-Browser Visual Regression Matrix

 });

-Cache browser binaries at the runner level to prevent redundant downloads and ensure identical binary checksums across matrix shards.
+Cache the /ms-playwright directory at the runner level using GitHub Actions’ actions/cache keyed on the Playwright version string.
+This prevents redundant downloads and ensures identical binary checksums across matrix shards.

 jobs: